lkumle/onlineVRtoolbox_tutorials/docs/unity_tutorial.md

 For this, we created a template with the minimal required functionality.
 That is, connect to the server, get a subject number.
 Whem prompoted, upload data to the server.

 In this notebook, we will go through the implementation of this minimal template.
-In Notebook 2, you will then create theweb aplication itslef that recieves tha data.
+In Notebook 2, you will then create the web aplication itslef that recieves tha data.

 In the end, you will have a minimal working version of a unity project and a web server with remote data transfer functionality.